ipfs-inactive/website/content/docs/commands.md

   the private key enables publishing new (signed) values.
 In both publish and resolve, the default name used is the node's own PeerID, which is the hash of its public key.

   You can use the 'ipfs key' commands to list and generate more names and their respective keys.

   Examples:

   Publish an <ipfs-path> with your default name:

     > ipfs name publish /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy
     Published to QmbCMUZw6JFeZ7Wp9jkzbye3Fzp2GGcPgC3nmeUjfVF87n: /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy

   Publish an <ipfs-path> with another name, added by an 'ipfs key' command:

     > ipfs key gen --type=rsa --size=2048 mykey
     > ipfs name publish --key=mykey /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy
-    Published to QmbCMUZw6JFeZ7Wp9jkzbye3Fzp2GGcPgC3nmeUjfVF87n: /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy
+    Published to QmSrPmbaUKA3ZodhzPWZnpFgcPMFWF4QsxXbkWfEptTBJd: /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy

   Resolve the value of your name:

     > ipfs name resolve
     /ipfs/QmatmE9msSfkKxoffpHwNLNKgwZG8eT9Bud6YoPab52vpy

   Resolve the value of another name:

     > ipfs name resolve QmaCpDMGvV2BGHeYERUEnRQAwe3N8SzbUtfsmvsqQLuvuJ
     /ipfs/QmSiTko9JZyabH56y2fussEt1A5oDqsFXB3CkvAqraFryz

   Resolve the value of a dnslink:

     > ipfs name resolve ipfs.io
     /ipfs/QmaBvfZooxWkrv7D3r8LS9moNjzD2o525XMZze69hhoxf5

 SUBCOMMANDS
-  ipfs name publish <ipfs-path> - Publish IPNS names. ipfs name resolve [<name>]    - Resolve IPNS names.
+  ipfs name publish <ipfs-path> - Publish IPNS names. ipfs name pubsub              - IPNS pubsub management ipfs name resolve [<name>]    - Resolve IPNS names.

   Use 'ipfs name <subcmd> --help' for more information about each command.